EkataU/CS_6350_Machine_Learning/Ensemble Learning/README.md

 # Ensemble Learning
-This is the Least Mean Squares algorithm.
-It is optimized by Stochastic Gradient Descent and Batch Gradient Descent.
+This is exploring ada boost bagging and random forest algorithm.